davidsule/Obsidian_main/Lecture notes/FYP/02_Project.md

 #### A

 Fols image, how much overlap (deduct one from other).
 Add up deducted pixels --> the more, the more assymetric
+Scale: 0, 1, 2: 0 (round numbers) more or less symmetric, 2: very asymmetric

 #### B:
 slide 16